datopian/playbook/issues-tasks/README.md

 Notes:

 * When issues are closed in a commit you do not need to add a separate comment.
 * If `INVALID, WONTFIX, DUPLICATE` also assign the relevant label.
 Why?
 Labels show up listing and comments don't.
-Conversely label is not obvious when reading the issue comment thread.
+Conversely labels are not obvious when reading the issue comment thread.

 ::: tip
 Use the 'Fixes #...' keyword in your commit messages (or pull request descriptions) to automatically close issues when a PR is merged.

-You can refer to issues in another repo by using the full notation, e.g. 'fixes DatopianGlobal/PM#10'
+You can refer to issues in another repo by using the full notation, e.g. 'fixes DatopianGlobal/PM#10'.
 :::